Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 Now, here's the money quote from this piece.

-Although Mr. Al-Maliki said he was willing to send such an agreement to Parliament, Sunni and other Shiite leaders opposed it.
+Although Mr. Al-Maliki said he was willing to send such an agreement to parliament, Sunni and other Shiite leaders opposed it.

 Chances of passage seemed slim.

-Mr. Maliki offered to guarantee immunity to American troops on his own authority with an executive agreement, but the Pentagon lawyers and even Iraq's chief justice concluded that wouldn't be constitutional in Iraq without parliamentary approval.
+But the Pentagon lawyers and even Iraq's chief justice concluded that wouldn't be constitutional in Iraq without parliamentary approval.

-Well, that's wrong.
+So that's wrong.

 That's the biggie.

-I mean, that's absolutely and and you know, as as again, as much as it pains me to say, I kind of support us getting out of there from the political standpoint, it really wouldn't have been a good thing to leave, you know, any level of troop um combat force, a combat force in Iraq running around doing combat operations without any protection um from Sharia law or Iraqi law.
+And, you know, again, as much as it pains me to say, I kind of support us getting out of there from the political standpoint, it really wouldn't have been a good thing to leave, you know, any level of troop, combat force, a combat force in Iraq running around doing combat operations without any protection from Sharia law or Iraqi law.

-Well, I know we're going back and forth because you're you're you're saying 2010, the New York Times is is making it clear that one year later it was offered and it was turned down.
+Well, I know we're going back and forth because you're saying 2010, the New York Times is making it clear that one year later it was offered and it was turned down, which leads to, you know, you talk about the politics of it.

-I don't think there's any well, there's not very much doubt that Obama didn't want to hang around there anyway.
+I don't think there's any, well, there's not very much doubt that Obama didn't want to hang around there anyway.

-Bush was an irresponsible cowboy, should have never been.
+Bush was an irresponsible cowboy.

-Obama said, I'm smarter, I'm better, I'm gonna get us all out.
+Obama said, I'm smarter, I'm better.

 And he did.